Many or all companies we feature compensate us. Compensation and editorial

 Grants

-Similar to scholarships, you don’t have to repay them.
-You can get a grant from many places, including the federal government, state and local governments, and not-for-profit organizations.
+You can qualify for grants from many places, including the federal government, state and local governments, and not-for-profit organizations.

-You may qualify for the Federal Work-Study Program, depending on your financial need.
+Depending on your financial need, you may qualify for the federal work-study program.
 The program helps you find a part-time job on or off campus while in school.
-You can use your earnings to pay for education expenses if you qualify.
+If you qualify, you can use your earnings to pay for education expenses.